Alto Flugelhorn

 While the register of drum corps French horn parts meant that they really did not need a third valve, I certainly enjoyed getting to use the full range of the instrument in this bite-sized piece.

-Anyway, here’s a brief trip through some other interesting types of marching French horns.
+Here’s a brief trip through some other interesting types of marching French horns.

-First up is the Kanstul 285 marching horn in B-flat.
+First up is the previously-mentioned Kanstul 285 marching horn in B-flat.
 While you could be forgiven for thinking that the Kanstul 185 marching horn in G above was based on this, it’s actually the other way around.
 Zig Kanstul started his company making G bugles only, so this Bb horn is actually a derivative of the G. It has the same up-turned leadpipe to allow for a typical downstream horn embouchure while holding the horn above parallel.
 Other brands’ marching horns do not have this feature.
 The B-flat marching horn is the most common type of marching horn, and a few manufacturers (Yamaha, King, Adams) each have a model in their current lineup.

 Kanstul 285 B-flat marching horn